berndtjohannsen/TiddeliPWATest/README.md

 This is a PWA app that is design to look and behave as a native app and show mobile specific feature.
 It is designed and tested for Chrome on Android

 ## How to use
-Access this url (TBD), to get the best mobile experience, install it (=save to home screen)
+Access this url https://berndtjohannsen.github.io/TiddeliPWATest/.
+To get the best mobile experience, install it (=save to home screen)

 ## Third party components